developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ## Key Mapping Configuration

-This Managed Configuration group allows an Administrator using an EMM to configure how the keys on the physical keyboard (if any) of the device are mapped into key and other behaviors.
+This Managed Configuration group allows an Administrator using an EMM to configure how the keys on the physical keyboard of the device (if any) are mapped into alternate key functions or other behaviors.

 ### Key Mapping Configuration - Action